 About Freixenet

-Freixenet is a long-established brand of Cava, the generic name for sparkling wine, made in the Catalan area, of Vilafranca, close to Barcelona, by the same method as Champagne.
+Freixenet first and foremost is a long-established brand of Cava, the generic name for sparkling wine, made in the Catalan area, of Vilafranca, close to Barcelona, by the same method as Champagne.
 Cava had a negative connotation in the late nineties, as a cheap alternative to quality sparkling wine.
 Today, the quality is high, and the reputation has grown, as both brands, and supermarket own labels have worked to increase the quality levels and perception of this fruity, approachable and, affordable sparkling wine.

 The Freixenet company and brand was born in 1915, as a result of the union of 2 wine making families in Catalonia, close to Barcelona, in northern Spain, the Ferrers and the Salas, who both had established wineries in the area, including the Ferrer owned 13th century estate of La Freixeneda.
 The brand name came from the nickname given to Pedro Ferrer, who married Dolores Salas in 1911.